 Vouchers will be awarded in the form of a Voucher Agreement between the Ohio Development Services Agency and the employer.
-The program will be administered on a first-come, first-served application process until all of the available funds are committed.
+The program will be administered on a first-come, first-served basis until all of the available funds are committed.
 After that time, applications will still be accepted and retained in a "queue" in the event that additional program funds become available.

 Each employer (identified by Federal Employee Identification Number/FEIN) will be eligible for up to $250,000 in assistance per fiscal year.
-The Voucher Agreement and any Supplements to the Master Voucher Agreement issued to an employer during the fiscal year, aggregated throughout all of its State of Ohio locations, will be included in this calculation.
+The Voucher Agreement and any Amendments to the Master Voucher Agreement issued to an employer during the fiscal year, aggregated throughout all of its State of Ohio locations, will be included in this calculation.
 Please note that only one application per employer will be accepted per program year.
 If an employer has multiple sites, those sites must work together to submit the one application.
 An application may include multiple employees and multiple training courses.

 We will reimburse the employer for up to 50 percent of the cost of the training (up to $4,000 per employee and/or up to $250,000 per company) once the employer pays the full cost of the training.
 The employer's contribution must come from private sources and cannot include any previously acquired public funds.
 The match does not include wages.

 No. The training provider is to be selected independently by the employer and/or employee (with employer approval) and may be a public, private, or in-house trainer.